Minnesota Beavers are very large, bulky rodent, length 3–4'

 the collapse of levees and roads.
 A beaver can chop down a 6”

 three minutes and can destroy your treed yard overnight.

-At Nuisance Wildlife Control we are experts at beaver management, from
+At Nuisance Bat and Wildlife Control we are experts at beaver management, from

 water leveling devices, dam removal, culvert replacement and protecting